avalanche-foundation/ACPs/ACPs/191-seamless-l1-creation/README.md

 ## Reference Implementation

-A reference implementation will be developed following the patterns established in ACP-77, with appropriate modifications to support the new transaction type.
+A reference implementation must be provided in order for this ACP to be considered implementable.

 ## Security Considerations